bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     Restoring RTC
     Hit any key to stop autoboot:  5

-When the "Hit any key to stop autoboot" message appears you should hit a key to interrupt the boot process and you should see the "u-boot" command prompt which in the Seagate Central says "Whitney #".
+When the "Hit any key to stop autoboot" countdown message appears you should hit a key to interrupt the boot process and you should see the "u-boot" command prompt which in the Seagate Central says "Whitney #".

+If you hit a key too late and the Linux kernel starts booting then just power off the unit and try again!

-At ths point we need to configure u-boot to make sure to attempt to boot the primary partition by using the following commands.
+At ths point we need to configure u-boot to make sure to attempt to boot the primary partition by issuing the following commands at the "Whitney#" u-boot prompt.

     setenv num_boot_tries 0
     setenv current_kernel kernel1
     saveenv

-Here is an example of these commands being executed.
+Here is an example showing these commands being executed.

     Whitney # setenv num_boot_tries 0
     Whitney # setenv current_kernel kernel1